Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Deploy-Management-Resources.md

 The module allows for further configuration of log analytics and azure security center by setting the configure_management_resources
 This requires 3 mandatory variables:

-     location: //where the resource group will be deployed
+     location: where the resource group will be deployed
      advanced:  [tbd]
      tags: add any specific tag that the resources permit